akhilsu/DSML-Case-Study-Projects/README.md

 3. **Walmart Confidence Interval and Central Limit Theorem (CLT)**
    - Investigate Walmart sales data to construct confidence intervals.
    - Demonstrate the Central Limit Theorem and its implications in large datasets.

+4. **Yulu Hypothesis Testing**
+    - Which variables are significant in predicting the demand for shared electric cycles in the Indian market?
+    - How well those variables describe the electric cycle demands

+5. **Target SQL Analysis**
+   - Conduct exploratory data analysis on Target's Brazil operations to uncover trends in orders, payment methods, and delivery efficiency.
+   - Provide insights into customer demographics, sales patterns, and economic impacts to guide strategic improvements.

+6. **Delhivery Feature Engineering**
+   - Clean, manipulate, and engineer features from delivery data to enhance predictive modeling capabilities.
+   - Extract insights from delivery patterns, optimize data for forecasting models, and provide actionable business recommendations.

+6. **Jamboree Education - Linear Regression**
+   - Analyze factors influencing graduate admissions using exploratory data analysis and linear regression techniques.
+   - Build predictive models to estimate admission chances and provide insights into key admission criteria.